Dealing with the emotional effects of coronavirus

 - You can also meet others with pancreatic cancer through our online support sessions.

 You may also find these tips helpful in looking after yourself and creating routine.
 This can help you feel more in control, and deal with different emotions.

 - Stay in touch with friends and family.
 Although it’s not the same as seeing people in person, using phone, email, social media or online things like Skype or Zoom can help you feel connected to others.
-Depending on local restrictions, you may also be able to see others, for example, for exercise – although make sure you maintain social distancing.

 - If you live alone, you could think about forming a support bubble or extended household, if you haven’t already.
 This will mean that you don’t need to worry about social distancing with others in your support bubble.

 - Keep up to date with what changes to government advice means for you, but make sure you get information from reliable sources.
 Our information about coronavirus is regularly updated.
 The government and NHS websites will also have up-to-date information.